-The Hohem iSteady Mobile Plus lacks a few of the OM 4 capabilities, such as the 3 x 3 auto stitch, but has a few fantastic capabilities of its own.
+The Hohem iSteady Mobile Plus lacks a few of the OM 4 capabilities, such as the 3 x 3 auto stitch, but it has a few fantastic capabilities of its own.
 This model has the capacity to spin 600 degrees on its panoramic axis, which allows for more possibilities if you're looking to get super creative with hyper lapses.

 The iSteady Mobile Plus has its own version of sport modes, fast-tracking, Dyna-zoom (also known as "Hitchcock Mode"), and even face tracking.
 We appreciate that this model has a tilt and roll range of 320º that allows you to either shoot from underneath or above your subject without causing discomfort to your wrist.